9 min read

-In Maine, obtaining a TIPS certification is not legally required statewide, but many employers and municipalities mandate it for Bartenders, Servers and alcohol sellers to comply with local regulations.
+In Maine, obtaining a TIPS certification is not legally required statewide, but many employers and municipalities mandate it for alcohol sellers.

 TIPS certification in Maine is available in two formats: